lowkeycode/angular/notes/notes.md

 Observables DO NOT need to complete.
 Ex.)
 An observable hooked up to a button are always hooked up.
 An http observable WILL eventually complete.

-We use observables to handle async tasks beacuase we dont know when they will happen or how long they will take.
+We use observables to handle async tasks because we dont know when they will happen or how long they will take.

 Observable have a big advantage called operators (explained later).